litstack/litstack/docs/docs/crud/models.md

 ## Create

-They can be created all at once using the following artisan command:
+In order to create your index table and update & edit form three things are needed.

 -   Model
 -   Controller
 -   Config

-They can be created all at once using the following artisan command
+They can be created all at once using the following artisan command:

 ```shell
 php artisan fjord:crud